astropy/astropy/docs/development/releasing.rst

 .. note::

-    The changelog script in ``astropy-procedures`` does not know about minor releases, thus please becareful.
+    The changelog script in ``astropy-procedures`` does not know about minor releases, thus please be careful.
 For example, if PRs milestoned for 1.2.1 have been merged to ``master`` but 1.2.0 is not out yet, then do not backport those PRs until after 1.2.0 is released from the branch.